-By the early 70's, America's fascination with Tiny Tim had waned.
+By the early '70s, America's fascination with Tiny Tim had waned.
 He continued to play small clubs and oldies revival dates, even releasing albums on independent labels.
 Although he is best remembered for his falsetto, Tim was blessed with a beautiful natural baritone voice and his stage act consisted of covering sing-a-longs and tunes of the '30s and '40s.
 He found many of the songs he sang at the New York Public Library.
+He also appeared on The Tonight Show from time to time, but the magic was clearly gone.
+When a reporter asked him, "Do you ever think about what it was like when you were with Johnny and on top?", Tim replied, "From morning to night, that's all I think about."

-Tim remarried in 1984, to Miss Jan, however, the couple separated after a short time.
-In 1985, he joined the circus for 36 weeks.
-His multiple appearances as a musician, entertainer, and celebrity included Ed Sullivan shows, Jackie Gleason shows, Arsenio Hall, several commercials, and an MTV game show.
+Tim remarried in 1984 to Miss Jan, however the couple separated after a short time.
+In 1987 he joined the Great American Circus for thirty-six weeks.
+His multiple appearances as a musician, entertainer, and celebrity included The Ed Sullivan Show, The Jackie Gleason Show, The Arsenio HallShow, several commercials, and an MTV game show.
 He also participated in Howard Stern's New Year's Eve pay-per-view beauty pageant, in which he was a judge and appeared in the horror movie, Blood Harvest, in which he played a clown.
 He would also marry for a third time, to Susan Gardner.

 After a long period of relative obscurity, Tim once again stepped into the spotlight in the mid 1990s.
 He re-surfaced on TV, making appearances on Late Night with Conan O'Brien and Howard Stern's TV show.
 He released several albums, including "Rock" and "I Love Me" in 1993 and "Girl" in 1996.
 The comeback was stopped short however, when on November 30th, 1996, Tiny Tim suffered a heart attack on stage and died shortly after.
 He is entombed in a mausoleum in Lakewood Cemetery in Minneapolis.